Follow-up and refills checklist

 Short answers for patients

-Are compounded peptide refills FDA-approved?
+Do compounded peptide refills have different questions?